cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

   </figcaption>
 </figure>

+AI will augment our capabilities.
 It seems that we are not going to lose our jobs as long as we learn how to use and leverage AI.
+Those who are not able to do so will be left behind.
-There will be a new set of jobs as happened before.
+So, there will be a new set of jobs and opportunities as happened before.

 One example is the case of education.
 Today we have human teachers dealing with 10 or more children at the same time.
-An AI that can bring personalized education experience to every child in the world.
-AI teachers could be really revolutionary.
+An AI that can bring personalized education experience to every child in the world could be really revolutionary.
-We can make a private teacher that is specifically trained to suit every children needs.
+Every children could have a private teacher that is specifically trained to suit their needs.
 In this way, high-quality education will become accessible to everyone.

+Another example is architecture.
-AI can design beautiful and valid architecture structures, way better than our ugly square buildings.
+AI can design beautiful and valid architecture structures, way better than our ugly square shaped buildings.
-So, beautiful architecture is going to become possible for way more people that what it is now.
+So, beautiful architecture is going to become possible accessible to more creative people.

-But, my big hope on AI is to used in politics.
+However, my big hope on AI is to be used to fix politics.
 To improve democracy by listening and taking into account everyone's voice, to have a true data-driven politic system.
 For example, an AI can analyze the individual needs of every citizen and make the best decision, from the neighborhood, to country as a whole, and beyond.

-We risks to have less human interaction, but maybe we'll have more time.
+This is a big hope, but it's not impossible.

+# Summary

+AI advances are going to change the way we interact with the world.
+With AI, we are going to have more free time and greater capabilities.
+One its risks is of limiting even more our access to human experiences.
+If not properly managed, AI could become the brand new social killer.
 It's all about choices in our society.
-AI is already here, it's not going anywhere, and it's inevitable.
+In any case, AI is already here, it's not going anywhere, and it's inevitable.

-For example, the case of VR headsets, like the recently launched Apple Vision Pro.

 # Footnotes

-[^1]: NOTE: This blog post has been written without any AI assistance, henceforth the broken writing style.
+[^1]: NOTE: This blog post has been written without AI assistance, henceforth the broken writing style and rambling of thoughts.